Jukebox History 1934-1951

 form of Mighty Midget units, and in the form of Wall-O-Matic and Bar-O-Matic

-Corporation.
-The small counter-top jukeboxes could not survive the hey-days of
+counter-top jukeboxes could not survive the hey-days of design and the

-design and the competition during the years 1940-42, but the hide-away units
+competition during the years 1940-42, but the hide-away units did survive

-did survive because they could be used in very small locations in the big
+because they could be used in very small locations in the big cities.
+The

-cities.
-The impressive AMI Singing Tower models also survived during the
+impressive AMI Singing Tower models also survived during the war,

 Automatic Musical Instrument Company of Grand Rapids introduced the AMI